Degenerated workers' state: "Degenerated" vs. "deformed"

 The term "degenerated workers' state" commonly refers only to the Soviet Union.
 Trotskyists of the Fourth International (founded in 1938) coined the term "deformed workers' state" to describe states (like the Soviet satellite states of Eastern Europe as well as China) based upon collectivised means of production, but in which the working class never held direct political power.
 The two terms therefore label similar phenomena in that they both refer to states where the bourgeoisie no longer holds power, where the means of production has been socialised and where an unaccountable bureaucratic elite holds the political reins.
 They differ in the history of how their situation has arisen: through the bureaucratic degeneration of a genuine workers' democracy, as in the Soviet Union; or through the establishment of a deformed workers' state resulting from the overthrow of bourgeois rule and ownership by some force other than the mass action of the organised working class, such as by an invasion, a guerrilla army, or a military coup.

 Critics

-Besides the supporters of the Soviet Union holding the belief that the state was a workers' state, the theory has been criticised from within the Trotskyist movement, and by other socialists critical of the Soviet Union.
-Among the disputed issues are the relationships between a workers' state (of any type) and a planned economy.
-Some authorities tend to equate the two concepts, while others draw sharp distinctions between them.

-Among Trotskyists, alternative but similar theories include state capitalism and bureaucratic collectivism.
+Samuel Farber in Jacobin argues that a huge part of the Soviet Union's degeneration under Stalin came from its lack of political reform and political liberalization under Lenin.
+Farber argues that liberalization could have enabled Soviet workers to organize against Stalinism and to stop Stalinism's worst excesses, such as Stalin's forced collectivization and mass purges.

 Related terms

-Another theoretical term used by some Trotskyists, most notably Ted Grant, to describe the dictatorial rule of bureaucracies in such "degenerated" or "deformed" workers' states is proletarian bonapartism.
+"Proletarian bonapartism" is another theoretical term used by some Trotskyists (most notably Ted Grant) to describe the dictatorial rule of bureaucracies in such "degenerated" or "deformed" workers' states.